andrej/a8-benchmarks/readme.md

-_*Important Note:* When running across multiple physical machines, always make sure both machines are using exactly the same configuration files, the same version of monmod (including build configuration flags) and the same version of the program you are benchmarking.
+_*Important Note:* When running across multiple physical machines, always make sure both machines are using exactly the same configuration files, the same version of A⁸ (including build configuration flags) and the same version of the program you are benchmarking.
 This is a common source of issues!_

 Then, on machine A: